-Our political-economic model provides a novel explanation for the large variation in gasoline taxes across countries and US states.
+Our political-economic model provides a concrete illustration of a climate trap as well as a novel explanation for the large variation in gasoline taxes across countries.
 We identified a low-tax equilibrium, in which citizens own big cars, and a high-tax equilibrium, in which citizens own small cars, which can coexist.
 In both equilibria, distributive motives create distortions in the gasoline tax.
-The model provides a concrete illustration of a climate trap, where a current majority of big car owners support low gasoline taxes even though
+These distributional motives can make a current majority of big car owners support low gasoline taxes even though another majority of citizens would be better off after a transition to the high-tax equilibrium with fewer emissions.